 Robert Glennon is a Professor of Law & Public Policy at the University of Arizona.
-He is the author of Unquenchable: America’s Water Crisis and What To Do About It.
+He is an expert on water policy and law and is the author of Unquenchable: America’s Water Crisis and What To Do About It.

 Thomas Perreault is a Professor of Geography at Syracuse University.
 He is the editor of Water Justice and The Handbook of Political Ecology.

 Aimee Craft is an Assistant Professor of Law at the University of Ottawa.
-She is the author of Breathing Life into the Stone Fort Treaty: An Anishinabe Understanding of Treaty One.
+She is an expert in water sustainability and indigenous law and is the author of Breathing Life into the Stone Fort Treaty: An Anishinabe Understanding of Treaty One.

 Madison Condon is a Legal Fellow at New York University’s Institute for Policy Integrity.